SciML/ModelOrderReduction.jl/docs/src/tutorials/deim_FitzHugh-Nagumo.md

 ``c=0.05``.
 The stimulus is ``i_0(t)=50000t^3\exp(-15t)``.
 The variables ``v`` and ``w`` are voltage and recovery of voltage, respectively.

-In order to generate a POD-DEIM reduced-order model, we need to work through the following
+To generate a POD-DEIM reduced-order model, we need to work through the following
 steps:

  1. Collect data on full-order model trajectories and the nonlinear terms describing its evolution equation along the way.